Alcohol Abuse Hotline Numbers

 What is a cocaine abuse hotline?

-A cocaine abuse hotline is a resource that can assist you in getting help.
+A cocaine abuse hotline is a resource that can assist you in getting help over the phone.
 Hotlines are staffed 24 hours a day with professionals who can help you navigate the maze of treatment/rehab options, which can include either inpatient or outpatient treatment in a variety of settings.

 Crack cocaine, or crack, has powerful effects on the brain, and it’s considered even more addictive than standard cocaine.
 The first time a person smokes crack, it induces a state of euphoria so powerful and unforgettable that the person is strongly compelled to use again.
 The urge to continue using is compounded by the fact that the high from smoking crack lasts only 15 to 30 minutes.